 Wonderful place, that Cefalù, and a perfect introduction to Sicily.
 Even after having been there an entire week we were truly sad to see it go.
 Said like anyone who’s ever rented a really top of the line slip-n-slide.

-From there we took a serious departure up to the famous and ancient hill-town of Erice, some of it around 3,000 years old.
+From there we took a serious departure up to the famous and ancient hill-town of Erice, some of it around 3,000 years old, and one of the hidden gems of Italy.
 Reached most easily by cable car from the bigger port city of Trapani, it sits at about 750 metres above sea level and was a lot colder, something noticed easily enough either by A) being outside, or B) the alarmed nipples of tourists as they exited the cable car in their seaside-appropriate t-shirts, shorts and sunscreen.
 Then the wind picked up as well, and suddenly those warm clothes we’d been lugging around in anticipation of winter in Prague were coming in handy far too soon.
 Most people just visit Erice on day trips from Trapani but we wanted to spend a night to see it in a little quieter light.
 Well, suffice to say, lights don’t get a whole lot quieter than Erice on a cold, windy night in late October, with a sudden bank of fog rolling in along with its close personal friend, Misty Drizzle, all of which took the already empty feel of this old stone hilltop fortress and turned it into something out of a 19th century London murder mystery.
 Except with just us and a couple stray dogs instead of syphilitic prostitutes and wise-cracking street urchins.
 Not a place to linger, feeling a bit more like a large open-air museum than a true Sicilian village, but a pretty riveting one-night stay, especially since we rented an apartment which seemed to be formerly part of a medieval castle.
 It was more interesting than comfortable, but we did have a tiny electric heater which, when pushed to the limit, kept at least the bedroom at a liveable temperature, and in the end, all that really mattered was that our bathroom had its very own arrow slit.

 After that we spent a few nights in Trapani without much of anything noteworthy taking place.
 There are a few nice pedestrian streets, plenty of ocean-front walks and crumbling old buildings, and not many places to eat for less than the price of a relatively modest – yet still jewel-encrusted – crown.